MindscapeHQ/raygun4py/README.rst

     server = wsgiref.simple_server.make_server('', 8888, raygun_wrapped_app)
     server.serve_forever()

-The `wsgi.Provider` constructor can also take an optional `config` argument.
-This should be a standard `Dict` of supported options, as shown in advanced configuration below.
+The :code:`wsgi.Provider` constructor can also take an optional :code:`config` argument.
+This should be a standard :code:`Dict` of supported options, as shown in advanced configuration below.

 Note that many frameworks (tornado, pryramid, gevent et al) will swallow exceptions that occur within their domain.